kolivanne/nunit-selenium-google-maps/README.md

 Dear visitor,
 thanks for checking out my code!
 This demo implements an automation strategy for google maps.com, using .Net6.0 Selenium C# with NUnit.
-The code runs Chrome and Firefox in --headless and generates report files in the project folder *Reports*.
-You can open each report by opening the index.html file.
+The code runs Chrome and Firefox in --headless.
-Failed test cases have a screenshot attached.

 Additional NuGet Packages:
 - ExtentReports.Core